 Records and confidentiality of disciplinary actions

-Hearings are confidential and closed except to the accused student(s), the support person chosen by the accused, witnesses (including the reporter/ complainant of sexual/physical aggressive/violent behavior), and others as approved by the conduct officer/Hearing committee conducting the hearing.
+Hearings are confidential and closed except to the accused student(s), complainant(s), advisor of choice, witnesses, and others as approved by the Office of Community Standards.

 Transcript notations are imposed as required by state and/or federal law as outlined on the College’s Transcript Notation page.